 Shade is a cooler color temperature than open sun, so you’ll need to adjust your white balance to counteract the bluer light.
 Although you can do this in camera or in post production, it’s best practice to get as much as possible right in camera.

-Pro level open shade photography tips
+2 open shade portrait tips

-So, as you can see, shade photography is easy and very flattering for natural light portraits.
+So, as you can see, open shade photography is easy and very flattering for natural light portraits.
 But flattering doesn’t necessarily mean interesting.

 However, with just a few very simple tweaks to control the light, you can start creating above average open shade photos for pro level results.